daltonmatos/kk2-firmware/Readme.txt

 AUX switch setup
 ================
 From the AUX Switch Setup screen you can select which function (Acro, SL Mixing, Normal SL or Alarm) should be active depending on the AUX switch position.
+You can also assign a stick scaling offset (aileron and elevator +0, +20, +30 or +50) for each position.
 Select the item you want to modify and then press the CHANGE button to cycle through the available settings.
-The selected flight mode and alarm state is displayed on the SAFE screen.
+The selected flight mode and stick scaling offset is displayed on the SAFE screen.

 Observe:
 - The current AUX switch position will be displayed as a black dot in the first column to help you assign the wanted function to the preferred switch position.
 The Receiver Test screen can also be used to observe the AUX switch position values.
-- To access position #2 and #4 you will need to use mixing on your transmitter.
+- To access position #2 and #4 you might need to use mixing on your transmitter.
 - The same function can be assigned to several positions of your AUX switch.
-- A confirmation beep is produced by the buzzer every time you move the AUX switch to a new position (not while browsing the KK2 menus though).
+- A confirmation beep is produced by the buzzer when the flight mode or stick scaling offset is changed using the AUX switch (not while browsing the KK2 menus though).
 - If you use a 4-channel receiver you can only use the function assigned to position 3 and this function will be active all the time.
-- Selecting "Alarm" position will also activate SL Mix mode.
-In S.Bus mode the flight mode change can be avoided by using the switch assigned to DG1 (channel 17) instead.
+- Selecting "Alarm" will also activate SL Mix mode.
+In S.Bus mode the flight mode change can be avoided by using the switch assigned to DG1 (channel 17) to activate the Lost Model Alarm.
+- The selected stick scaling offset is not displayed on the SAFE screen when set to zero (default).

 SL stick mixing
 ===============
-The SL Stick Mixing mode can be activated from a switch assigned to the AUX input channel and the mixing rate is set from the Self-level Settings screen.
+SL Mix mode can be activated from a switch assigned to the AUX input channel and the mixing rate is set from the Self-level Settings screen.
 The mixing rate parameter is still related to your SL P-gain setting so you should tune the SL P-gain first.
 A value of 5 corresponds to the LOW setting used in the old KK2.0 version, 10 corresponds to MEDIUM and 20 to HIGH, but you can even go as high as 50 if your SL P-gain is very high.

 The Stick Scaling parameter called "SL Mixing" lets you adjust the stick input sensitivity for SL Mix mode relative to Acro or normal SL mode.
 If you feel that SL Mix mode is less responsive compared to Acro mode you can increase this value.
 To make SL Mix mode act more like normal SL mode you should lower this value.
 In any case you should adjust the stick scaling parameters to suit your flying style in Acro or Normal SL mode before adjusting the "SL Mixing" parameter.
 Leave it at 100% (default) if you only use SL Mix mode.

 I use this mode all the time now and found that it is great for practicing aerobatics.
 If you get in trouble (e.g. lose orientation) you can just center the aileron/elevator stick and the model will level itself.
 Another advantage is that you don't have to ramp up your 'Stick Scaling' values or mess with PI limits for flying around (compared to the original Self-level mode).

 Observe:
-- A 3-way switch should be assigned to channel 5 (AUX) to select flight mode - Acro, SL Mixing or Normal SL.
+- A 3-way switch should be assigned to the AUX channel to select flight mode - Acro, SL Mix or Normal SL.
 The selected flight mode will be displayed on the SAFE screen.
 - You should tune your model as best as you can in both acro and normal SL mode before trying the SL Stick Mixing mode.
 - Don't count on this mode saving your model if you perform acrobatic stunts and exceed the gyro limitation.
 It may actually make it worse!
 - If your model has built up any momentum, it will not stop moving immediately after centering the aileron/elevator stick!
 Take it slow if you're at beginner level.